Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

-The vehicle, the system is like there are a ton of different ways but at the end of the day its just providing value because that’s what makes someone give you their hard-earned dollars.
+The vehicle, the system is like there are a ton of different ways but at the end of the day it’s just providing value because that’s what makes someone give you their hard-earned dollars.

-Jerry: It’s funny talking with you too because everyone has some secret and like everyone that is doing well is in on it.
+Jerry: It’s funny talking with you too because everyone has some secrets and like everyone that is doing well is in on it.
 Like, how do you make money online?
 Provide a lot of value.

 To me, that’s super obvious.
 It didn’t used to be.
 Maybe some extra definition would be better like what do you mean by value?
 For somebody who’s like, “Well, provide value?
 What does that mean?

 So, maybe you like doing skits right.
 You’re in comedy.
-That’s a form of providing value.
+It’s a form of providing value.
 You’re providing entertainment.
 You’re making someone laugh.
 You’re making someone smile at the end of a hard day’s work when they come home.

-Make a list of all of your strengths and this is where I would say you to start.
+Make a list of all of your strengths and this is where I would tell you to start.
 Also, make a list of things that you enjoy and also make a list of things that you would like to get better at, that you want to work on and do 2 things.